-- o the manufacture and sale of cigarettes in the United States through its subsidiary Liggett Group Inc., - o the development of new, less hazardous cigarette products through its Vector Tobacco subsidiaries, and - o the investment banking and brokerage business in the United States and the real estate business in Russia through its majority-owned subsidiary New Valley Corporation.
+- o the development of new, less hazardous cigarette products through its Vector Tobacco subsidiaries, - o the manufacture and sale of cigarettes in the United States through its subsidiary Liggett Group Inc., and - o the investment banking and brokerage business in the United States and the real estate business through its majority-owned subsidiary New Valley Corporation.

-Vector is controlled by Bennett S. LeBow, the Chairman of Vector, BGLS and New Valley, who beneficially owns approximately 39% of Vector's common stock.
+Vector is controlled by Bennett S. LeBow, the Chairman of Vector, BGLS and New Valley, who beneficially owns approximately 37.5% of Vector's common stock.